63-URL Dental WordPress Rebuild, Shipped to Spec in 19 Days — White-Label Delivery for a US Marketing Agency

 | Retained engagement | Further refinement rounds across 13 months — dynamic content fixes, design updates, website refresh, and templated design development — each delivered in additive sprints inside the same agency relationship |

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the quoted hours, on the scheduled cutover day.
-The relationship continued for 13 months because the build held its shape under post-launch attention, not because it was patched into shape after the fact.
+The short version: we implemented the agency’s spec as written, inside the quoted hours, on the scheduled cutover day.
+The relationship continued for 13 months because the build held its shape under post-launch attention, not because we patched it into shape after the fact.

 Operational Integrity at handoff

 The parity diff run against the original site caught two issues a “looks fine” pass would have missed: a transposed letter in a slug (/patient-information/sheduling/ rebuilt instead of /scheduling/) and a broken booking button whose anchor pointed to #about-adress rather than the correct contact-page section — both found and fixed before the agency saw the staging build.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the no-fails threshold the staging build had to meet.
+After handoff, the agency re-checked the build on its own stack, routing anything it found into the shared backlog for our fix loop until sign-off.

 Process